Loneliness vs. Alone: A Christ-Centered Path to Healing for Widows

 You Are Not Trapped In "I Am Alone"—You Are Free

 The loneliness you feel right now is not a life sentence.
-It is a season (albeit a sucky one!), and seasons change.
+It is a season (albeit one that feels awful!), and seasons change.
 The pain of loss will always be a part of your story, but it does not have to define your identity and your future.

 You have the power to build a life that feels full and meaningful—not because you forget who you lost, but because you remember who you are.